Monthly Archives: March 2024

 Music:

-• Popular music was very diverse and everyone, it seems listened to the radio.
+• Popular music was very diverse and everyone, it seems listened to the radio, or had their own record collections.
 Mexican Americans, since the 50s, have gravitated toward oldies, R & B and soul music.
-Beginning in the mid-60s, groups emerged that incorporated both Latin rhythms, elements of R&B, soul and later funk.
+Beginning in the mid-60s, groups emerged that incorporated both Latin rhythms, elements of R&B, soul, and later funk.
 They included Santana, Rufus, War, Tierra, Los Lobos.
 Funkadelic, Rick James, The Commodores, Malo, and El Chicano, to name a few.
 Some of the songs sung by these groups were in Spanish as well.

 • Musica Tejana was sung in Spanish and quite popular at the time.
 Little Joe y La Familia and Ruben Ramos and the Texas Revolution were all the rage.
 Other groups that sang in Spanish included Ritmo Siete and Ray Camacho and the Teardrops.
 In the mid-seventies disco became a predominant genre.

 • Freddie Fender, Linda Ronstadt were also quite popular and both sang a lot of country, although Linda Ronstadt was mostly known for her rock music.
-Oldies was all the rage among the lowrider/cholo subculture.
+Oldies was very, very popular among the lowrider/cholo subculture.
 Salsa, while especially big on the east coast, was not all that popular in this region.

 • Daniel Valdez’s album Mestizo, and Joan Baez’s album Gracias a la Vida were political in nature.
 Later, the farmworker album, Si Se Puede was produced and it featured Los Lobos, a group from East LA that started out by playing traditional Mexican son jarocho, boleros and other Mexican tunes.